rkasper/cv-creator/resume.md

 # Richard Kasperowski

-## Profile
-Richard Kasperowski is a clinical-professor-equivalent who melds tremendous skill in teaching and course creation and vast real-world experience in industry.
-Richard is a serial product developer, innovator, teacher, speaker, author, and coach focused on team building, high-performance teams, Agile software development, and digital product development.
-He is the author of two books, *[High-Performance Teams: The Foundations](https://kasperowski.com/high-performance-teams-the-foundations/)* and *[The Core Protocols: A Guide to Greatness](https://kasperowski.com/the-core-protocols/)*.
-He leads students and clients in building great teams that get great results using [the Core Protocols](https://thecoreprotocols.org/), [Agile](https://en.wikipedia.org/wiki/Agile_software_development), and [Open Space Technology](https://en.wikipedia.org/wiki/Open_Space_Technology).
-Richard created and teaches the course [Agile Software Development](https://www.agilesoftwarecourse.org/) at Harvard University, and he co-teaches the [Spark!](https://www.bu.edu/spark/) fellowship at Boston University.
-Richard focuses on diversity, equity, inclusion, and collaboration in his teaching and consulting work.</p>

-## Education
-### Harvard University -- HES
-BLA *cum laude*, field of study Computer Science, 1996

-### Scrum Alliance
-Professional certifications: Certified Scrum Master (2009), Certified Scrum Professional - Scrum Master (2010), Certified Scrum Professional - Product Owner (2010), Certified Scrum Product Owner (2016), Certified Agile Leadership (2017), Scrum Foundations Educator (2021)

 ## Teaching and Training
 ### Instructor -- Harvard University -- 2015-present
 I created and teach the course [CSCI E-71/S-71 Agile Software Development](https://agilesoftwarecourse.org).
 The purpose of the course is to make sure all CS graduates have real-world skills to build and deliver great software products that people love.

-Students love the course.
 In the most recent semester (Fall 2021), students rated the course 4.8 out of 5.0, significantly higher than the mean course review.
-Sample student reviews include:

-* *This is one of the best hands-on courses to learn agile software development.
-You learn the theory and practice it in a safe environment.
-This is a "DO NOT MISS THIS" course.*
-* *This is a great class which includes very helpful, real life examples and talks about real strategies for implementing agile and tackling challenges associated with it.
-Richard is a great professor with immense knowledge.
-His style of teaching is wonderful.
-I loved the class structure.
-The breakout room activities really help us learn the agile concepts.
-The final project that we do was a great learning experience as we had to implement agile framework ground up and teaching staff helped us in our way.
-This is a must course for learning agile practices.
-A fun course as well.*

 I hire and manage my own teaching assistants.
-To ensure all students feel welcome and can succeed in the course, my teaching assistants are typically women and people of color.

-The course itself is an immersive experience in Agile software development.
-We study the technical, business innovation, and people-dynamics aspects of Agile, including:

-* Agility in software product development
-* Technical agility, including:
-    * Pair programming
-    * Mob programming
-    * Test-driven development
-    * Working with legacy code: refactoring for clean code
-    * Behavior-driven development
-    * Continuous integration
-    * Continuous delivery
-    * DevOps
-* Business agility, including:
-    * Scrum
-    * Agile product inception
-    * User stories and product backlog construction
-    * Definition of done and definition of ready
-    * Estimating
-    * Agile forecasting and project management
-    * Sprint planning
-    * Retrospectives
-* Advanced agility, including:
-    * High-performance teams: Core Protocols for psychological safety and emotional intelligence
-    * Agile at large scale
-    * Introducing and sustaining Agile in your organization

-By the end of the course, students understand Agile software development so thoroughly that they can effectively lead or participate as a member of a great software product development team.

 ### Instructor -- Boston University -- 2018-present
 I serve as the team lead for software engineering, agile software development, and high-performance teams.
 My teaching topics include team building, interpersonal dynamics, agile software development, and technical skills.

-### Teacher, Coach, Consultant, Keynote Speaker, Author -- Richard Kasperowski | With Great People -- 2013-present
+### Teacher, Coach, Consultant, Keynote Speaker, Author -- Richard Kasperowski | Certified Agile Team Building -- 2013-present
 I created and teach the Certified Agile Team Building&trade; program to clients in industry.
 I coach executives and execution teams to be their best.
 I am a regular keynote speaker, session speaker, and organizer of regional and global conferences related to agile software development.
 I have written two books about high-performance teams.
 I publish a blog, and I am developing an interactive e-book/ self-paced online course on the same topic.
 Through the nearly 80 episodes of my podcast, With Great People: The Podcast for High-Performance Teams, I interview thought leaders in agility and team performance to share their knowledge with the world.
-My industry classes include:

-* Agile Technical Skills: a coding dojo to learn the technical foundations of Agile, including extreme programming (XP), pair programming, mob programming, test-driven development (TDD), working with legacy code, refactoring and refactoring patterns, clean code, code smells, and code coverage; taught in the client's choice of programming language, including C/C++, Java, Python, C#, TypeScript/JavaScript, and Scratch
-* Advanced Agile Technical Skills: a coding dojo to learn how to refactor your code safely to well-known design patterns, including design patterns (targets for refactored code) such as Strategy, Factory, Factory Method, State, and Singleton; extreme programming (XP), mob programming, test-driven development (TDD), working with legacy code, clean code, and code smells; taught in the client's choice of programming language, including C/C++, Java, Python, C#, TypeScript/JavaScript, and Scratch
-* High-Performance Team Building&trade;: the science, research, and practical skills for teams to build high psychological safety, emotional intelligence, and performance
-* Agile & Scrum Foundations: a two-day class to learn the foundations of agile software development using Scrum, similar to a Certified Scrum Master or Professional Scrum Master class
-* Agile Product Owner Skills: product management skills to efficiently and effectively guide engineering teams to build the right product

-For greater diversity, equity, and inclusion, all my online courses include live closed captions.

-Much of the material for my technical classes is available as open source in my GitHub account.

-My clients include athenahealth, Agile Alliance, Broad Institute, Harvard Library, The Hartford, MIT Career Advising and Professional Development, John Deere, RSA Security, Prezi, SkillSoft, Visa, The New York Times, Citrix, Cognex, f5, Foundation Medicine, HealthEdge, Henry Stewart Talks, IDEXX Laboratories, InterSystems, Logitrade, Meltwater, Palantir.net, WellSky, Velir, TrueVentures, C4 Media, Kelmar, WPI, and more.
+My industry classes include Agile Technical Skills, Advanced Agile Technical Skills, High-Performance Team Building&trade;, Agile & Scrum Foundations, and Agile Product Owner Skills.

+For more information, see [my full CV](https://kasperowski.com/cv/).

 ### Instructor -- LinkedIn Learning -- 2018-present
 I created two popular self-paced courses, Extreme Programming and Refactoring.
 These courses share the elements of technical agility, such as test-driven development, continuous integration, measuring code coverage and code quality, and more, using Java as the learning language.